pintoso/VBG-Changer/README.md

 ![](https://i.imgur.com/0OPYCR8.png)

-Made by a weird nerd 🐒 for all eboys and egirls around the world🌍.
+Made by a weird nerd 🐒 for all weird nerds around the world🌍.

 ------------